Parul-Chavan/sales-performance-dashboard/README.md

 • Product Category Breakdown – Analyze sales performance by category.
 • Interactive Visuals – Easy-to-read charts and tables for better insights.
 • Trend Identification – Detect patterns and make informed business decisions.

+# Why This Project Stands Out
+• Clear and Simple Design – The dashboard is easy to read and understand for everyone.
+• Comprehensive Insights – Covers total sales, best-selling products, states, categories, and payment modes in one place.
+• Business-Oriented – Helps identify trends and improve decision-making for growth.
+• Interactive Visuals – Makes data analysis engaging and quick.
+• Scalable – Can be customized for different businesses or datasets.

+# Project Highlights
+• Key Metrics at a Glance – Total Profit, Sales Amount, Quantity, and Average Daily Value.
+• State-wise Sales – Maharashtra, Madhya Pradesh, Uttar Pradesh, and Delhi performance comparison.
+• Category Analysis – Track sales by Furniture, Electronics, and Clothing.
+• Profit by Month – Monthly profit trends with highs and lows.
+• Customer Insights – Top customers and their sales contribution.
+• Payment Mode Breakdown – COD, UPI, Debit Card, Credit Card, and EMI analysis.

+Sub-Category Profitability – Detailed view of items like Printers, Bookcases, Sarees, Accessories, and Tables.

+Interactive Dashboard – Easy filters by Quarter and Category for flexible analysis.